jameshanlon/cheese/cheese/pages/pre-survey-guide.md

   Centre for Sustainable Energy (CSE) on how to deal with energy saving opportunities.

-- Finally, we will lend an energy-monitoring kit (a [CHEESE Box](/cheese-box)) to you for one month, which includes a meter which we will fit for you to your incoming electricity supply.
-The kit will be collected about a month after the survey.
+- Finally, we will optionally lend an energy-monitoring kit (a [CHEESE Box](/cheese-box)) to you for one month, which includes a meter which we will fit for you to your incoming electricity supply.
+We will arrange a suitable time with you to return and collect the box.

 <a class="anchor" name="follow-ups"></a>
 ## Follow ups after the survey